wp-plugins/fcchat/readme.txt

 Tags: chat, instant messaging, widget
 Requires at least: 2.7
 Tested up to: 3.5
-Stable tag: 3.4.1.0
+Stable tag: 3.4.1.1

+PLEASE READ UPGRADE NOTICE FOR 3.4.1.1 before updating.
 An interface for real time chat, video conferencing, instant messaging, and more.

 == Description ==